magynhard/curly-bracket-parser/README.md

 - first working release is planned within January 2021
 ```

-Javascript library (node and browser) providing a simple parser to replace curly brackets `{{like_this}}` inside strings like URLs, texts or even files (node only) easily.
+Javascript library providing a simple parser to replace curly brackets `{{like_this}}` inside strings like URLs, texts or even files (node only) easily.
+Available for node js and browser!

 Additional support for build-in filters and custom filters make them more powerful. `{{example|my_filter}}`

-[LuckyCase](https://github.com/magynhard/lucky-case) case formats are supported as default filters by node js dependency, in browser optionally if `LuckyCase` is loaded as well.
+[LuckyCase](https://github.com/magynhard/lucky-case) case formats are supported as default filters by node js dependency, in browser optionally if `LuckyCase` is loaded as well (bundled version).

 It is a port my equal ruby library [curly_bracket_parser](https://github.com/magynhard/lucky_case).